 MAP recommended removal of NQF #1391 Frequency of Ongoing Prenatal Care.
 MAP stated that the measure is an ineffective tool for quality improvement because the measure does not assess the capacity of a plan to provide prenatal care.
 Rather, the measure more likely reflects challenges women face in obtaining prenatal care such as taking time off work, transportation, and childcare.
 Therefore, the information collected is less actionable by state Medicaid programs.
 Most importantly, insufficient evidence supports the relationship between visit frequency and improved outcomes for mothers and babies.
-NQF #1517 Prenatal & Postpartum Care (PPC) is currently in both the Adult and Child Core Sets.
-MAP favored NQF #1517 over NQF #1391, because NQF #1517 focuses on the timing of the prenatal and postpartum care, rather than frequency, and early visits are tied to levels of access to prenatal and postpartum care.
-Since MAP's review of measure #1391, the current Perinatal Standing Committee decided to not recommend the measure for endorsement, and the measure steward/developer (National Committee for Quality Assurance) withdrew the measure after public commenting.
-Therefore, endorsement for this measure will be removed.
+MAP favored NQF #1517 Prenatal & Postpartum Care (PPC), which is currently in both the Adult and Child Core Sets, because this measure focuses on the timing of the prenatal and postpartum care, rather than frequency, and early visits are tied to levels of access to prenatal and postpartum care.